 All students have a right to a free public education, regardless of immigration status or religious beliefs.
-The California Attorney General's website provides "know your rights" resources for immigrant students and family members online at: https://oag.ca.gov/immigrant

-Education Code § 234.7.
+The California Attorney General's website provides resources for immigrant students and family members online at: https://oag.ca.gov/immigrant Education Code § 234.7.